kiante-fernandez/webgazer-qualtrics/README.md

 ### Option A: Use Hosted Experiment (Recommended)

-Just copy-paste the iframe code from the [Quick Start](#quick-start) section.
+Just copy-paste the code from the [Quick Start](#quick-start) section.
 No installation needed!

 The experiment is hosted at: `https://kiante-fernandez.github.io/webgazer-qualtrics/experiments/calibration.html`